sphericale/raven-faucet/README.md

 For reCAPTCHAv3:
 recaptcha_key in config.py is your secret key
-site key is needed in www/faucet.html and www/js/faucet.js
+recaptcha_site_key is your site key
+leave blank to disable

 **Running**
 By default serves pages at 127.0.0.1:8086